opensearch-project/project-website/events/opensearchcon/archive/_sample-year/_sample-year-location/_sample-year-location-exhibitors/_sample-index.md

 # The conference_exhibitors layout is what is required.
 layout: conference_exhibitors

-# Document title in the form of OpenSearchCon + the year of the conference + the location
+# Document title in the form of OpenSearchCon + the year of the conference: + the location + Exhibitors
-# For example: "OpenSearchCon 2022 - US.
+# For example: "OpenSearchCon 2022: United States Exhibitors".
 # This value is used in the <title> element and shown in the browser title bar.
-title: "OpenSearchCon 2022 Exhibitors"
+title: "OpenSearchCon 2022: United States Exhibitors"

 # Can be the same as title.
 Will be used as the page title in the top level <h1> element
 # below the breadcrumbs.
 # If this is not provided the title value from above will be used.
-primary_title: "OpenSearchCon 2022 Exhibitors"
+primary_title: "OpenSearchCon 2022: United States Exhibitors"

 # Page breadcrumbs area configuration.
 # See the _layouts/fullwidth-with-breadcrumbs.html for more information on how this is used.